MW 20x35 / N38 - neodymium magnet

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 Remember that neodymium magnets are not toys.
 Do not allow children to play with them.
-They can be a significant choking hazard.
-If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing significant injuries, and even death.
+In the case of swallowing multiple magnets simultaneously, they can attract to each other through the intestinal walls.
+In the worst case scenario, this can lead to death.